allcommerce/bc-eyeva-doc/README.md

-# bc-Dinosaur-docs
+# bc-eyeva-docs
-Documentation for the Dinosaur BigCommerce Theme by PapaThemes
+Documentation for the Eyeva BigCommerce Theme by PapaThemes